 Chivukula's research focuses on the theory of electroweak symmetry breaking and on the phenomenological implications of theories beyond the standard model of particle physics.
 He teaches at both the graduate and undergraduate level, and is committed to incorporating active learning in all of his classes.
 Chivukula enjoys making interactive presentations on particle physics and cosmology to the general public and to K-12 students and teachers.

 Since 2010, Chivukula has served as the Associate Dean for Faculty Development in the MSU College of Natural Science.
 In this role he organizes faculty development programs, oversee policies for college reappointment, promotion, and tenure, faculty search and mentoring, and implements college policies for teaching evaluation, faculty annual evaluation and workload, and faculty development.
-He is also a co-organizer of the workshop series on Teaching Essentials for MSU Faculty.
+He is a co-organizer of the workshop series on Teaching Essentials for MSU Faculty, and a co-founder of the MSU STEM Educational Alliance.
+He serves as Project Director for the MSU HHMI STEM education project, LEVERS, and as a PI for the Dow STEM Scholars Program.

 Chivukula has served on the Gilman HEPAP subpanel, on DOE particle physics laboratory review panels of Argonne, Fermilab, and Brookhaven, as a DPF University representative to HEPAP, on the editorial boards of Physical Review Letters and Physical Review D, and serves as a consultant to the Particle Data Group.
 He is a co-founder of the LHC Theory Initiative, has worked to organize online postdoctoral applications in high-energy theory, and served as Chair of the 2010 Sakurai Prize Committee.